Yemeni rebels say Saudi-led airstrike on prison killed 70

-SANAA, Yemen (AP) — A Saudi-led airstrike targeting a prison run by Yemen's Houthi rebels killed at least 70 detainees and wounded dozens Friday, a rebel minister said.
-The strike was part of a pounding aerial offensive that hours earlier saw another hit take the Arab world's poorest country off the internet.
+SANAA, Yemen (AP) — A Saudi-led coalition airstrike hit a prison run by Yemen's Houthi rebels on Friday, killing at least 70 detainees and wounding dozens, a rebel minister said.
+The strike was part of a pounding aerial offensive that hours earlier knocked the Arab world's poorest country off the internet.

-The intense campaign comes after the Iran-backed Houthis claimed a drone and missile attack that struck inside the capital of the United Arab Emirates earlier in the week.
-It marked a major escalation in the conflict, a brutal civil war in Yemen where the Saudi-led coalition, backed by the UAE, has battled the rebels since 2015.
+The intense campaign comes after the Iran-backed Houthis claimed a drone and missile attack that struck inside the United Arab Emirates' capital earlier in the week — a major escalation in the conflict in Yemen where the Saudi-led coalition, with the UAE as a member, has battled the rebels since 2015.

-Taha al-Motawakel, health minister in the Houthi government which controls the country's north, told The Associated Press in the capital, Sanaa, that 70 detainees were killed at the prison but that he expects the number to rise in the coming hours since many of the wounded were seriously hurt.
+Taha al-Motawakel, health minister in the Houthi government which controls northern Yemen, told The Associated Press that 70 detainees were killed at the prison and that he expects the number to rise as many others were seriously wounded.

+“The world cannot be quiet when faced with these crimes,” al-Motawakel said and asked for international aid organizations to send medical staff and aid.
+He said medical workers in Yemen have been exhausted by the influx of injured from the strikes, after already operating with scarce resources during the pandemic.

+Early Saturday, Saudi coalition spokesman Brig.
+Gen. Turki al-Malki alleged the Houthis hadn't reported the site as needing protection from airstrikes to the United Nations and the International Committee of the Red Cross.
+He claimed the Houthis' failure to do that represented the militias’ “usual deceptive approach” in the conflict.

-Earlier Friday, a Saudi-led airstrike in the port city of Hodeida — later confirmed by satellite photos analyzed by the AP — hit a telecommunication center there that's key to Yemen's connection to the internet.
-Airstrikes also hit near Sanaa, held by the Houthis since late 2014.
+Earlier Friday, a Saudi airstrike in the port city of Hodeida — later confirmed by satellite photos analyzed by the AP — hit a telecommunication center that's key to Yemen's connection to the internet.
+Airstrikes also hit near the capital, Sanaa, held by the Houthis since late 2014.

-“The toll is likely to increase, unfortunately," Omar said.
-The Red Cross had moved some of the wounded to facilities elsewhere, he said.
-He had no breakdown for how many were killed and how many were wounded.
+The escalation was the most intense since the 2018 fighting for Hodeida and comes after a year of U.S. and U.N. efforts failed to bring the two sides to the negotiating table.

-Doctors Without Borders in a separate statement put the number of wounded alone at “around 200” people.
+Doctors Without Borders put the number of wounded alone at “around 200.”
+Ahmed Mahat, MSF's head of mission in Yemen, said they had reports of “many bodies still at the scene of the airstrike, many missing people.”

-“From what I hear from my colleague in Saada, there are many bodies still at the scene of the airstrike, many missing people,” said Ahmed Mahat, the organization's head of mission in Yemen.
-“It seems to have been a horrific act of violence.”

-The organization Save the Children earlier said over 60 were killed in Saada, describing the prison holding detained migrants.

-As for the airstrike in Hodeida, NetBlocks said the internet disruption began around 1 a.m. local and affected TeleYemen, the state-owned monopoly that controls internet access in the country.
-TeleYemen is now run by the Houthis who have held Yemen's capital, Sanaa, since late 2014.
+As for the airstrike in Hodeida, NetBlocks said the nationwide internet disruption began around 1 a.m. local and affected TeleYemen, the state-owned monopoly that controls internet access in the country after a strike on a telecommunications building.
+TeleYemen is now run by the Houthis who have held Sanaa since late 2014.

-Yemen faces “a nation-scale collapse of internet connectivity" after an airstrike on a telecommunications building, NetBlocks said.

-The San Diego-based Center for Applied Internet Data Analysis and San Francisco-based internet firm CloudFlare also noted a nationwide outage affecting Yemen beginning around the same time.

 Save the Children said the Hodeida strike killed at least three children playing on a soccer field.
 Satellite photos analyzed by the AP corresponded to photos shared on social media of the telecommunications building being flattened by the airstrike.

 The Saudi-led coalition acknowledged carrying out “accurate airstrikes to destroy the capabilities of the militia” around Hodeida's port.
-It didn't immediately acknowledge striking a telecommunication target as NetBlocks described, but instead called Hodeida a hub for piracy and Iranian arms smuggling to back the Houthis.
+It didn't immediately confirm striking a telecommunications target, but instead called Hodeida a hub for piracy and Iranian arms smuggling to back the Houthis.

 Iran has denied arming the Houthis, though U.N. experts, independent analysts and Western nations point to evidence showing Tehran’s link to the weapons.